 A person who is sick with COVID-19 is most likely to spread the COVID-19 virus to others just before they have symptoms and at the beginning of their symptoms.
 That is why anyone who is sick should avoid contact with others and stay home unless leaving to get medical care.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth or nose.
 That is why it is so important to wash your hands often.
-If you are a close contact to a person with COVID-19, it is recommended that you self-quarantine and stay away from other people as much as possible for ten (10) days from the last date of exposure to the person.
-It is recommended that you get tested immediately, even if you have no symptoms.
+If you are a close contact to a person with COVID-19, it is recommended that you quarantine, self-monitor for symptoms and stay away from other people as much as possible for 14 days from the last date of exposure to the person.
+However, there is an option to shorten the quarantine period.
 You may get tested again 5-7 days after your last exposure and, if negative, you may end quarantine after completing 7 days of quarantine.
 However, you should still monitor for symptoms for 14 days.
-If you test positive for COVID-19, you should isolate at home (see above).
+If you test positive for COVID-19, you should isolate at home.

 I was in the same room/building as someone who tested positive COVID-19, but not in close contact with him/her.
 What should I do?

 isolate at homeIf you were not closer than 6 feet to someone who tested positive for COVID-19, your risk of catching the virus from that person is low.
 Continue to follow the general precautions, including physical distancing, wearing a cloth face covering that covers your mouth and nose when around others, washing your hands often.